AbrahamNeme/AutomaticSkeletonMarkerRelation/README.md

 #### Results

-1. **Comparing body shapes:** Through this test it was possible to demonstrate that the avatar project can achieve 75% or better accuracy in detecting and reproducing most simple postures, such as standing, stretching the arms out to the sides and upward, and walking in a straight line.
+1. **Comparing body shapes:** Through this test it was possible to demonstrate that the avatar project can achieve 80% or better accuracy in detecting and reproducing most simple postures, such as standing, stretching the arms out to the sides and upward, and walking in a straight line.
 However, it has difficulty detecting more complicated poses such as jumping, crouching or lying down, averaging between 50-60% accuracy.
-It shows even lower results of around 30% when it comes to poses that do not allow the program to observe and detect part of the person's body in front of the camera.
-In the end a total of 280 frames from the Live-Demo with a variety of poses were analysed and the average accuracy obtained was of 65.35%
+It shows even lower results of around 30% when it comes to poses that do not allow the program to observe and detect part of the person's body standing before the camera.
+In the end a total of 280 frames from the Live-Demo with a variety of poses were analysed and the average accuracy obtained was of 65.35%.

    - Extraction of human shape from depth images